jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 Writing your own Test Doubles is not your only option.
 There are Test Double frameworks, such as [Mockito](https://site.mockito.org/).

 I created my own Test Doubles as I was learning how to implement unit tests.
 This gave me the freedom and power to define Test Doubles that did exactly what I wanted them to do.
 It also helped me distinguish SUT from Test Doubles, which can be a bit confusing when first learning how to implement unit tests.
-It also provided an environment where I truly learned what I could and could not do with Test Doubles rather than copying some code I found online.
-However, there was a tradeoff.
-My own Test Doubles were larger and took more time to implement.
+It also provided an environment where I truly learned what I could and could not do with Test Doubles rather than copying some Test Double framework specification I found online, didn't understand, but hoped it did what I wanted it to do.
+However, there was a tradeoff to creating my own Test Doubles.
+They were larger and took more time to implement.

 As I gained more confidence, I started to dip my toe into the Mockito waters.
 I was able to create and inject Test Double behavior more quickly.
 A Mockito version of the previous Test Double might be something like this:
 ```java